Wrestling Strength Training: Program & Guide

-If you came here to learn wrestling strength training like Triple H and John Cena, or how you can jump higher off of the top rope, you’ve found the wrong wrestling.
+If you came here to learn wrestling strength training like Triple H and John Cena or how to jump higher off the top rope, you’ve found the wrong wrestling.
 If we were to refer to South Park, this is strength training for real wrasslin’!

 Wrestling likely benefits the most from physicality compared to other forms of martial arts.
 In fact, an old study concluded that physiological variables (such as strength) are the best way to predict success in elite-level wrestlers [1].

-To gain the truest understanding of how important strength training is for wrestling, we need to compare strength and power capabilities of elite and non-elite wrestlers.
-If elite wrestlers are stronger in certain areas, we can conclude with relative certainty that they are important for high-level wrestling performance.
+To gain the most accurate understanding of how important strength training is for wrestling, we must compare elite and non-elite wrestlers' strength and power capabilities.
+If elite wrestlers are stronger in certain areas, we can confidently conclude that they are important for high-level wrestling performance.

 Wrestling Strength Training